oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-02-connack.md

 If the value of Session Present received by the Client from the Server is not as expected, the Client proceeds as follows:

-«<mark title="Requirement MQTT-SN-3.2.2.1-3"><a name="MQTT-SN-3.2.2.1-3"></a>If the Client does not have Session State and receives Session Present set to 1 it MUST delete the Virtual Connection.]{.mark} [If it wishes to restart with a new Session the Client can reconnect using Clean Start set to 1</mark>»[MQTT‑SN‑3.2.2.1‑3](#tab-MQTT-SN-3.2.2.1-3).
+«<mark title="Requirement MQTT-SN-3.2.2.1-3"><a name="MQTT-SN-3.2.2.1-3"></a>If the Client does not have Session State and receives Session Present set to 1 it MUST delete the Virtual Connection.
+If it wishes to restart with a new Session the Client can reconnect using Clean Start set to 1</mark>»[MQTT‑SN‑3.2.2.1‑3](#tab-MQTT-SN-3.2.2.1-3).

 «<mark title="Requirement MQTT-SN-3.2.2.1-4"><a name="MQTT-SN-3.2.2.1-4"></a>If the Client does have Session State and receives Session Present set to 0 it MUST discard its Session State if it continues with the Virtual Connection</mark>»[MQTT‑SN‑3.2.2.1‑4](#tab-MQTT-SN-3.2.2.1-4).